The Ultraproducts of Quasirandom Groups: Proof of Theorem

 \section{Proof of Theorem~\ref{main1}}

 The results of Section~\ref{sec:finsim} can be summarized into the following useful lemma.

-\begin{lem} For any integer $D$ and any constant $c$, we can find integers $D',K_1,K_2,m_1,m_2$ such that all $D'$-quasirandom finite quasisimple groups have symmetric double covering property $[(K_1,m_1),(K_2,m_2)]$ such that $m_1>cK_1^{D^2}$, $m_2>cK^{D^2}$. \end{lem} \begin{proof} Let $K_1$ be the absolute constant $K_0$ as in Proposition~\ref{conv:largerank}.
+\begin{lem} For any integer $D$ and any constant $c$, we can find integers $D',K_1,K_2,m_1,m_2$ such that all $D'$-quasirandom finite quasisimple groups have the symmetric double covering property $[(K_1,m_1),(K_2,m_2)]$ such that $m_1>cK_1^{D^2}$, $m_2>cK^{D^2}$. \end{lem} \begin{proof} Let $K_1$ be $\max(20,K_0)$ where the absolute constant $K_0$ is as in Proposition~\ref{conv:largerank}.
 Pick some $m_1>cK_1^{D^2}$.
-Find $r$ large enough such that, according to Proposition~\ref{conv:largerank}, all finite quasisimple groups of rank $\geq r$ will have symmetric covering property $(K_1,m_1)$.
+Find large enough $r$ such that, according to Proposition~\ref{conv:largerank} and Proposition~\ref{prop:altrank}, all finite quasisimple groups (including the alternating case) of ranks $\geq r$ will have the symmetric covering property $(K_1,m_1)$.